ailab-hanyang/CAD_Refinement/README.md

 <img src="./images/logo.png" align="right" width="20%">

-📌 **This paper has been accepted for publication in IEEE Robotics and Automation Letters (RA-L), 2024.**
+📌 **This paper has been accepted for publication in IEEE Robotics and Automation Letters (RA-L), 2025.**

 # Accurate Pose Refinement of Detected Vehicles Using LiDAR Point-to-Surfel ICP and Vehicle Shape Priors
 Repository for paper "*Accurate Pose Refinement of Detected Vehicles Using LiDAR Point-to-Surfel ICP and Vehicle Shape Priors*"

-This repository provides code of prior model-based detection refinement moudle, dataset and evaluation tool
+This repository provides code of prior model-based detection refinement moudle, dataset and evaluation tool.
 (Our codes will be provided soon.
 Stay tuned!)

 <div align="center">